Rice Krispie Treats No Marshmallows No Peanut Butter Recipe (Healthy & Vegan Options)

 3. Sweetened Condensed Milk + Butter

 This combo will be creamy and sticky and will hold the rice krispies well — closer to a dessert bar.
+It’s a popular way to make rice krispie treats with condensed milk if you don’t want marshmallows.

 4. Marshmallow Fluff or Vegan Fluff